tmikeschu/air_bnb_clone/README.md

   * Search and reserve available pads
   * Chat with host about each reservation
   * Upload your own pad to rent out for travelers
-  * Endorse a host/traveler based on your PadCrash experience

 # [Check It Out](https://padcrash.herokuapp.com)